 Chelsea boots are ankle-high with elastic sides that allow the boot to be slipped on and off easily.
 They were worn for horse riding in Victorian times, then witnessed a rebirth during the 1960s British mod scene when they were made popular by style icons such as the Beatles.
 Today, Chelsea boots for men are simple, versatile shoes suitable for smart casualwear and occasionally even worn with a suit.

-Our leather work trainers are designed with comfort in mind, but they’re also smart enough for the office.
-Featuring hardwearing rubber soles and a solid construction, Tyrwhitt work trainers are as durable as they are stylish.
+Our leather sneakers are designed with comfort in mind, but they’re also smart enough for the office.
+Featuring hardwearing rubber soles and a solid construction, Tyrwhitt sneakers are as durable as they are stylish.

 The ultimate in elegant footwear, our wholecut shoes are made from a single piece of luxurious high quality leather.
 Because they have almost no visible stitching, wholecut shoes have a flawless and formal look.
 The slim shape, clean lines and smooth upper are just the right combination for minimalist refined style that will fit the bill perfectly for any formal occasion.